 Sounds so obvious but I know for a fact that most of us don’t tell the doctor or nurse everything that we’re experiencing.
 Everything from energy levels, mood, concentration, balance, pain, temperature and sleeping habits is relevant so don’t skip anything out.
 It might help to ask a couple of people who have been around you a lot while you’ve been ill to see if they’ve noticed any change in you; you’d be surprised at what you don’t notice when you’re not well.
 Maybe even keep a note of what time of day you feel ill or if it is affected by any activity, environment or food.
 Ensure your doctor understands the change by explaining what you were like before you became ill.
 Although you might think you’re telling the doctor a lot of pointless information, it will speed up diagnosis.
 A lot of things have very similar symptoms, with only one or two differentiating them.
 Telling them everything may help find those differences quickly.
 If you’re like me and struggle telling people how you feel, try and describe what it could be compared to or feels like, for example, it feels like you have a lump in your throat, like your heads underwater etc. This will give the doctor a clear idea of what you are experiencing.
 Make sure though your descriptions are not over-exaggerations or under-exaggerations!

 If you don’t understand what the doctor is saying, ask them to explain it simply.
 Sometimes it’s easy for them to assume knowledge, but if you don’t know, get them to explain even if it takes a couple of attempts to get it clear in your mind.
 Also, if your unsure about something (Can you drink on this medication?
 How long do you take it for? etc) or still have a question (How did this happen?, How can I prevent this happening again? etc.) make sure you speak up.
 You’ve come here to find out what’s wrong with you, you don’t want to leave with more questions that you came with.
-If you think of something while your at home, and it’s an important question, phone up your practice and see if either a nurse or the doctor could phone you back with the answer.
+If you think of something while you’re at home, and it’s an important question, phone up your practice and see if either a nurse or the doctor could phone you back with the answer.

 Don’t Be Scared to Disagree